mseminatore/as16/README.md

 writing non-trivial amounts of RiSC-16 assembly by hand.

 Like the original assembler the default output format is machine code in 16b hex.
-In future releases I may implement direct Verilog rom file generation as well as `a.out` object file generation and linking.
+In future releases I may implement `a.out` object file generation and linking.

 Running `as16` without any other parameters will display usage information including the documented command line switches.